 Content is king, yes, but only if it’s relevant to your audience.

-You might have the most refined content, the most well-written blog post, and the most engaging videos, but if it’s not helpful or relevant to the people you’re targeting, your campaign will fail.
+You might have the most refined content, the most well-written blog post, and the most engaging videos, but if it’s not helpful or relevant to the people you’re targeting, your social media campaign will fail.

 To publish relevant social media content, understand your target audience.
 Like, really get to know them.